afaraone/apprentices-algorithmic-complexity/README.md

 Cons: Creates a copy of the string, using additional memory.

 ### Using Pointers
-Point at first  of string and end of string.
+Point at first character of string and last character of string.
 If not equal return false, otherwise continue with 2nd character and 2nd last character.
 Repeat until you hit the middle.

 ```ruby
 def palindrome_two_pointers?(string)